AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ## Next steps

-This document provides detailed information about mapping sets.
+This document provided detailed information about mapping sets.
 For more information on other Data Prep features, please read the [Data Prep overview](./home.md).